Tencent: Tencent Technology (Shenzhen) Co., Ltd.

+Shenzhen Yayue Technology

+In 2023, an entity controlled by the state-owned China Internet Investment Fund took a golden share investment in Shenzhen Yayue Technology.
+The stock price of Tencent sank when news of the deal was published.

 Research

 In 2007, Tencent invested over RMB100 million in the establishment of the Tencent Research Institute, which became China's first research center dedicated to core Internet technologies.
 The campuses are located in Beijing, Shanghai, and Shenzhen.

+In 2012, Tencent launched Tencent YouTu Lab, an AI research department that focuses on computer vision, including optical character recognition (OCR), image understanding, and generation.

+In 2020, as part of Tencent's efforts to combat the COVID-19 and future pandemic, Tencent established an AI Joint Lab with respiratory disease expert Zhong Nanshan to conduct research on disease screening, prevention, and outbreak warnings.

+In 2023, Tencent debuted its large language model Hunyuan for enterprise use.
+In 2023, Tencent announced its partnership with the Chinese Academy of Agricultural Sciences (CAAS) to establish a Digital Seed Bank at the Tencent Science and Technology Museum.

 Chinese government partnerships

+The Chinese government views Tencent as one of its national champion corporations.

 For the occasion of the 19th National Congress of the Chinese Communist Party, Tencent released a mobile game titled "Clap for Xi Jinping: An Awesome Speech", in which players have 19 seconds to generate as many claps as possible for the party leader.

-In August 2019, it was reported that Tencent collaborated with the Publicity Department of the Chinese Communist Party and the People's Daily to develop "patriotic games."
+In August 2019, it was reported that Tencent collaborated with the propaganda department of the Guangdong Provincial Committee of the Chinese Communist Party and the People's Daily to develop "patriotic games".

 In a December 2020 article in Foreign Policy, a former senior official of the Central Intelligence Agency stated that the CIA concluded that Tencent received funding from the Ministry of State Security early on in its foundation.
 This was said to be a "seed investment" that was provided "when they were trying to build out the Great Firewall and the monitoring technology."
 Tencent denied this allegation.

-In 2021, it was reported that Tencent and Ant Group were working with the People's Bank of China to develop a digital currency.
+In 2021, it was reported that Tencent and Ant Group were working with the People's Bank of China to develop a Central bank digital currency.

+In June 2022, Tencent partnered with Shanghai United Media Group to launch a plan to develop domestic and foreign influencers.